lauprellim/semita/README.md

 synthesis/

   synthesis-additive.maxpat: A patch where you can learn about some basic principles of additive synthesis, using a graphical staff notation.

   synthesis-fm-audio.maxpat: Use a simnple form of FM synthesis to create sounds in the audio domain.

   synthesis-fm-midi.maxpat: Easily experiment with creating harmonies using techniques of FM synthesis.
 Export your harmonies as MIDI files.

   synthesis-granular-stereo.maxpat: A granular synthesizer.

-sysnthesis-subtractive.maxpat: A way to demonstrate basic principles of subtractive synthesis using a graphical staff notation.
+  synthesis-subtractive.maxpat: A way to demonstrate basic principles of subtractive synthesis using a graphical staff notation.

   synthesis-wavetable.maxpat: Demonstrate three basic kinds of wavetable synthesis.

 development/ : a folder that contains more specialized patches that may be for specific purposes

-----------nform.js: a prototype for finding normal form using javascript
+  nform.js: a prototype for finding normal form using javascript

-----------spectral-editor.maxpat: a tool for converting .SDIF files to MIDI or MusicXML.
+  spectral-editor.maxpat: a tool for converting .SDIF files to MIDI or MusicXML.
 Crude at best -- but works!